 ONONDAGA COUNTY

+Dated:

+BY:

-Dated: BY: Joanne M. Mahoney Onondaga County Executive
+Joanne M. Mahoney Onondaga County Executive

-ÿ.
+Dated: 3/26/2012

-Dated: 3/26/2012 By: Chance A. Miner Mayor
+CITY OF SYRACUSE By: Comanie A. Miner Stophanie A. Miner Mayor

-John P. Jopanas, City Clerk
+ATTEST: AD John P./Jopanas, City

-STATE OF NEW YORK ) COUNTY OF ONONDAGA) ss.:
+STATE OF NEW YORK COUNTY OF ONONDAGA) ss.:

-On this \\\\\\\\ day of \\\\\\\\\, 2012, before me, the undersigned a Notary Public in and for said State, personally appeared JOANNE M. MAHONEY, to me known, who, being by me duly sworn, did depose and say that she resides in Syracuse, New York; that she is the County Executive of the County of Onondaga personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that she executed the same in her capacity and that by her signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.
+On this $27 \frac{th}{day}$ day of March, 2012, before me, the undersigned a Notary Public in and for said State, personally appeared JOANNE M. MAHONEY, to me known, who, being by me duly sworn, did depose and say that she resides in Syracuse, New York; that she is the County Executive of the County of Onondaga personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that she executed the same in her capacity and that by her signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.

-MARTIN J. MURPHY NOTARY PUBLIC, State of New York
+MARTIN J. MURPHY NOTARY PUBLIC, State of New York Qual.

-Qual.
 Onon.
 Co., No. 02MU4906946 My Comm.
 Exp.
 Aug.
-31, 20 1.3
+31, 20 13

-STATE OF NEW YORK )

-COUNTY OF ONONDAGA ) SS.:

-CITY OF SYRACUSE ) i.
+STATE OF NEW YORK COUNTY OF ONONDAGA ) ss.: CITY OF SYRACUSE ).

-On this 20th day of \\\\\\\\, 2012 before me personally came Stephanie A. Miner, Mayor of the City of Syracuse, with whom I am personally acquainted, who, being by me duly sworn, did depose and say: that she resides in the City of Syracuse, New York; that she is Mayor of the City of Syracuse, the corporation described in and which executed the within instrument; that she knows the corporate seal of said City of Syracuse and it was so affixed pursuant to the Charter of the City and that she signed said instrument as Mayor of said City of Syracuse by like authority; and the said Stephanie A. Miner further says that she is acquainted with John P. Copanas and knows him to be the City Clerk of said City of Syracuse and that the signature of John P. Copanas was hereto subscribed pursuant to said Charter and in the presence of her, the said Stephanie A. Miner, Mayor.
+On this 210th day of Much, 2012 before me personally came Stephanie A. Miner, Mayor of the City of Syracuse, with whom I am personally acquainted, who, being by me duly sworn, did depose and say: that she resides in the City of Syracuse, New York; that she is Mayor of the City of Syracuse, the corporation described in and which executed the within instrument; that she knows the corporate seal of said City of Syracuse and it was so affixed pursuant to the Charter of the City and that she signed said instrument as Mayor of said City of Syracuse by like authority; and the said Stephanie A. Miner further says that she is acquainted with John P. Copanas and knows him to be the City Clerk of said City of Syracuse and that the signature of John P. Copanas was hereto subscribed pursuant to said Charter and in the presence of her, the said Stephanie A. Miner, Mayor.

-Catherine E. Cancile Notary Public
+Catherine E. Camerke Notary Public

-CATHERINE E. CARNRIKE

-Notary Public, State of New York
+CATHERINE E. CARNRIKE Notary Public, State of New York No. 02CA6112791 Qualified in Onondaga County Commission Expires July 12, 20

-No. 02CA6112791

-Qualified in Onondaga County

-Commission Expires July 12, 20